Aidavdw/syncbops/README.md

 ```

 %% add example for art strategy %%

+## Limitations
+### Tags with multiple values
+Some file types have a preference for repeating tags if they have multiple values.
+For example, a FLAC file for a song with multiple artitst would have tags `Artist=ArtistA` and `Artist=ArtistB`.
+This program uses ffmpeg under the hood, which does not respect this.
+Instead, it will join them together as `Artist=ArtistA;ArtistB`.
+It will do this even if the target filetype allows repeated values, for example in the conversion from FLAC to OPUS.
+You cannot change the separator, nor can you work around this.

+Similarly, if you go from a filetype which allows only a single tag (MP3's ID3v2.x), there is no way to 'split' the tags.
+It will simply copy over the tag verbatim.
+This means that filetypes which allow repeating values are

 # Installation
 Easiest way is to install through cargo!
 This will build the program from source, so it should work on any platform.